When running a blasting business, you want;

 b) to do it the most efficient way possible.

 When using the Dana-Ridge Wet Abrasive System there is a “sweet spot” that the machines operate in for each type of blasting done.
 The following describes how to stay in that zone.

 If you choose a fine glass bead to remove powder coating for example you will be there a very long time.
-If your goal is to give a nice bright surface to an uncoated aluminium piece then a large grit garnet for example will give a rough surface to the touch instead.
+If your goal is to give a nice bright surface to an uncoated aluminium piece then a large grit garnet for example will give a more profiled/matte surface instead.

 2. Choose the right air pressure